nodejs/node-addon-api/doc/basic_types.md

 static Array New(napi_env env, size_t length);
 ```
 - `[in] env` - The environment in which to create the array.
-- `[in] length` - The lengthgn of the array
+- `[in] length` - The length of the array.

-This method returns a native representation of a JavaScript array.
-If an error
+Returns a new `Napi::Array` with the given length.

-occurs, a `Napi::Error` will get thrown.
+If an error occurs, a `Napi::Error` will get thrown.
+If C++ exceptions are not
+being used, callers should check the result of `Env::IsExceptionPending` before
+attempting to use the returned value.

 #### New
 ```cpp
 uint32_t Length() const;
 ```

 Returns the length of the array.

+Note:
-Note that this can execute JavaScript code
+This can execute JavaScript code implicitly according to JavaScript semantics.
-implicitly according to JavaScript semantics.
-If an error occurs, a `Napi::Error`
-will get thrown.
+If an error occurs, a `Napi::Error` will get thrown.
+If C++ exceptions are not
+being used, callers should check the result of `Env::IsExceptionPending` before
+attempting to use the returned value.